Seoul stocks open lower on U.S. inflation concerns | Yonhap News Agency

 Seoul stocks open lower on U.S. inflation concerns

 SEOUL, Feb.
-18 (Yonhap) -- South Korean stocks opened lower Thursday, tracking overnight tech losses on Wall Street that stemmed from inflation concerns.
+23 (Yonhap) -- South Korean stocks opened lower Tuesday, tracking overnight losses on Wall Street that stemmed from inflation concerns.

-Foreign and institutional appetite for risk assets remained low after the KOSPI's 0.93 percent decline in the previous session.

-Overnight, the Nasdaq lost 0.58 percent as tech stocks, sensitive to high inflation, retreated amid expectations of global economic rebound.
+Overnight, the Nasdaq dipped 2.46 percent as tech stocks, sensitive to high inflation, retreated.

-Tech fared weak in Seoul as well, while bio came to a strong start.

-Top cap Samsung Electronics slipped 0.12 percent, and No. 2 chipmaker SK hynix shed 1.15 percent.
+In Seoul, top cap Samsung Electronics retreated 0.61 percent, and No. 2 chipmaker SK hynix shed 1.47 percent.

-Pharmaceutical giant Samsung Biologics advanced 0.64 percent, with Celltrion climbing 0.62 percent.
+Pharmaceutical giant Samsung Biologics dropped 1.28 percent, and Celltrion lost 1.13 percent.

-The local currency was trading at 1,105.85 won against the U.S. dollar, up 1.65 won from the previous session's close.
+The local currency was trading at 1,111.4 won against the U.S. dollar, down 1 won from the previous session's close.

 jwc@yna.co.kr